ROCm/composable_kernel/docs/dockerhub.rst

 Which image is right for me?
 -------------------------------------

-Let's take a look at the image naming, for example ``ck_ub20.04_rocm5.6``.
+Take a look at the image naming, for example ``ck_ub20.04_rocm6.0``.
 The image specs are:

 * ``ck`` - made for running Composable Kernel;
 * ``ub20.04`` - based on Ubuntu 20.04;
-* ``rocm5.6`` - ROCm platform version 5.6.
+* ``rocm6.0`` - ROCm platform version 6.0.

-So just pick the right image for your project dependencies and you're all set.
+So just pick the right image for the release you are interested in, and your system OS.

 -------------------------------------
 DIY starts here